-Using quotes is a great way to lift your vows above the ordinary.
-After all, good writers are able to express what they feel.
-Great writers are able to express what people they’ve never met feel.
+Using quotes is a great way to lift your wedding vows above the ordinary.

 “Words build bridges into unexplored regions.”